Collective contributions to polarization in political voting

-We combine a central tenet of political science and the framework of statistical physics, the study of high-dimensional and complex interacting systems.
-We consider a voting model that assumes voters to have multi-dimensional internal preferences that depend on the issues at play in any particular vote.
-This is a restricted Boltzmann machine (RBM) \cite{hintonBoltzmannMachines1984}.
-In contrast with spatial voting models, based on similar premises, this approach performs better while dramatically reducing the number of parameters required to capture collective modes of voting.
+We do so by formulating a statistical physics model that addresses these shortcomings while embodying a central tenet of voting theory.
+The voters in the model have multi-dimensional internal preferences that become relevant depending on the ``issues'' at play in any particular vote.
+We show that this is a generalization of the restricted Boltzmann machine (RBM) \cite{hintonBoltzmannMachines1984}.
+In contrast with spatial voting models, based on a similar premise \cite{pooleSpatialModel1985, pooleSpatialModels2005}, this approach performs better while dramatically reducing the number of parameters required to capture collective modes of voting.
 Furthermore, this formulation allows us to show how it, and variations thereof, are analytically equivalent to classes of interaction models \cite{kruisThreeRepresentations2016, leeValenceInteractions2024}, unifying two disparate approaches to political voting.